aws-powertools/powertools-lambda-typescript/docs/index.md

 description: AWS Lambda Powertools for TypeScript
 ---

 AWS Lambda Powertools for TypeScript provides a suite of utilities for AWS Lambda functions running on the Node.js runtime, to ease the adoption of best practices such as tracing, structured logging, custom metrics, and more.
+You can use the library in both TypeScript and JavaScript code bases.

 ## Tenets